Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

 Note that in Equations \eqref{eq::lifted_hexagons} we used the convention for anyon labels given in \eqref{eq::FusionLabelsN4}.
 By choosing $x=1$ we obtain two relations that allow us to express the $A$-symbols via $P$-symbols (the left relation) and the $X$-symbols via $P$-symbols (right relation).
 Similarly, by putting $x=2$ we obtain two relations that allow us to express the $Y$-symbols via $Q$-symbols (the left relation) and the $B$-symbols via $Q$-symbols (right relation).
 One can show by a straightforward but tedious calculation that the resulting equations lead to only one independent consistency equation involving $B$- and $Q$-symbols (see also Appendix \ref{sec::Solving}), which comes from putting $x=2$ in the left equation of \eqref{eq::lifted_hexagons} and considering the resulting octagon diagram.
 The resulting consistency relation reads as follows.

-There is another way of realising the property of fusion commuting with braiding, namely, one can consider a $\sigma_1$-braid exchanging two composite anyons.
-For $N=4$ anyons, the possible options for braiding one or two composite anyons via the simple braid $\sigma_1^{(1,2)}$ are as follows;
+There is another way of realising the property of fusion commuting with braiding, namely, one can consider a $\sigma_1$-braid exchanging two anyons in the fusion channel of each of the pairwise fused anyons.
+For $N=4$ anyons, the possible options for braiding one or two anyons in the fusion channels of the $N=4$ anyons via the simple braid $\sigma_1^{(1,2)}$ are as follows;

 Starting from each of these braided states we can pull back the fusion vertices, similar to going from the rightmost state to the leftmost state in Figure~\ref{fig:fusioncommutes}.
-We can then resolve the resulting graph braids (i.e. expand them to obtain a concatenation of simple braids which involves the constituent factors of the composite anyons), in different ways, analogous to the planar, and graph hexagon equations.
+We can then resolve the resulting graph braids (i.e. expand them to obtain a concatenation of simple braids which involves the constituent factors of the fused anyons), in different ways, analogous to the planar, and graph hexagon equations.
 For instance, the braid in the rightmost panel from Figure~\ref{fig::N4_Fusion_Commutes_Pair} is the concatenation of the simple braids

 The relation \eqref{eq::sigma1-expansion} can be derived by iteratively applying the relations \eqref{eq::lifted_hexagons} and \eqref{eq::N3hexagons}.
 What is more, the polygon equations obtained this way do not yield any new constraints for the relevant symbols as they readily follow from the equations obtained from the relations \eqref{eq::lifted_hexagons}, \eqref{eq::N3hexagons} and the squares \eqref{eq::squareX} and \eqref{eq::squareY}.
 We have checked that the same fact holds for all the relations stemming from braiding composite anyons using $\sigma_1$- and $\sigma_2$- graph braids.
 This suggests that the polygon equations \eqref{eq::squareX}, \eqref{eq::squareY}, \eqref{eq::Anyon_PseudoComm} and \eqref{eq::N4consistency} are all the consistency relations which are needed for the compatibility of fusion and graph braiding of four anyons on a trijunction.
 However, we do not have a rigorous proof of this fact.